-IT hardware market in retail
+IT hardware market

 Springboard's report observes that integrated supply chain management solutions are critical to improve store management and increase return on investment, as Indian retailers ramp up their operations with multiple stores across India.
 Nearly half the retail sector CIOs interviewed by Springboard indicate large format stores and hypermarkets as the top business opportunity in the sector, while competition is named as the biggest business challenge by a majority of CIOs.